stacks-network/docs/_core/naming/search.md

 $ sudo mkdir /var/blockstack-search && sudo chown $USER:$USER /var/blockstack-search
 ```

-- **Step 2:** Make sure you have Blockstack Core running locally (see [instructions](https://github.com/blockstack/blockstack-core/blob/master/README.md#quick-start)).
+- **Step 2:** Make sure you have Stacks Blockchain running locally (see [instructions](https://github.com/blockstack/blockstack-core/blob/master/README.md#quick-start)).
 We highly
 recommend using a local node because the search subsystem issues thousands of calls to
-Blockstack Core for re-indexing and remote nodes can slow down performance.
+Stacks Blockchain for re-indexing and remote nodes can slow down performance.

 - **Step 3:** Fetch the data for the .id namespace and respective profiles.
 Note, you may want to redirect stderr to a file, as there is a lot of debug output.